mode80/mode80.github.io/7-langs-in-12-months.md

 C# maybe?
 It has the full backing of Microsoft, but also mature open source options.
 You can make everything from desktop GUI apps to command line utilities.
 There's a decent enough data science ecosystem.
 You can develop for backend web.
 You can even develop front end web, via wasm.
 My past has involved some game programming, where C# is in heavy use.
 There's even a reinforcement learning environment for the Unity game engine that I was drooling to play with.
 C# seems like the go anywhere, do anything, language.

 But, oh the semicolons.
 The curly braces.
 The syntax verbosity.
 The LongAssDictionaryWordFunctionNames().
 For better or worse, this is a language born for enterprise IT departments.
 It's hard to feel happy grinding out a contrived LINQ expression for the same result as a "practically English" list comprehension in Python.
 The core language limits the kind of expressiveness that might confuse the next programmer who might inherit your code.
 But at the same time, C# has grown to become a kitchen sink of language features.
 The learning curve to grok any and all C# is steep.
-And the object-oriented roots run deep and date back to time before composition was preferred to inheritance.
+And the object-oriented roots run deep and date back to a time before composition was preferred to inheritance.

 Plus, if machine learning is an important use, then performance matters a lot.
 According to online benchmarks, C# is "only" 4x slower than the fastest compiled languages.
 But that's the difference between a 1-day and a 4-day iteration when tuning hyperparameters for machine learning.